mattPiratt/sf6-and-vue3/Fullstack.md

 - ORM: Doctrine / Eloquent
 - DB: MySQL / Postgresql

-## Frontent Part
+## Frontend Part

 In /frontend directory you have already prepared VUE application to display User list.
 Some features are missing, please add them:

 1. Bind to CRUD API and display the user's list
 2. Implement adding and modifying users using a simple form inside a modal.
 3. Deleting users should require a confirmation modal.
 4. Allow sorting by at least one column (e.g., user email).
 This can be done with simple buttons or clickable table headers.
 6. Keep the sorting persistent between page reloads.